 At about 11 kilometers into the day on the Vía de la Plata from Montamarta to Granja de Moreruela, you will need to make a decision at a white pillar, to find the easiest way over to the ruins.

 Later I did wish I had the energy to take a visit, because as we passed the ruins and I looked back, the turreted walls of a castle became visible, shown below.
 They were better-preserved looking than the city walls.
 I do love a medieval castle, even if it is a ruin.

 And this castle, I later learned presides over a view of the Esla River.
 Click on the above links to see closer photos, and make an informed decision if you want to take the time to stop and poke around.
 Maybe even for a picnic lunch.

 With more than half of the day ahead of us, we carried on.

-It was at 12.86 kilometers into the day when we came to an intersection, where we turned right and eastward to head for Fontanillas de Castro.
+It was 12.3 miles into the day when we came to an intersection, where we turned right and eastward to head for Fontanillas de Castro.
 I did not check the map or any information for that matter, but I could only hope that there was a café in this next town.
-I felt responsible for pleasing the group, and this responsibility was weighing heavy on me.
-Plus, I would have enjoyed a café con leche myself!
+I felt responsible for pleasing the group, and this responsibility was weighing heavily on me.
+Plus, I would have enjoyed a coffee with myself!